JSB-UCLA/scReadSim/docs/source/tutorials/scATACseq_NoInput_10X.md

 ```

 ### Generate feature sets
-Use function `scATAC_CreateFeatureSets` to generate features.
+Use function `Utility.scATAC_CreateFeatureSets` to generate features.
 This function needs user to specify

 - `INPUT_bamfile`: Input BAM file for anlaysis.
 - `samtools_directory`: Path to software *samtools*.